 TA: Teaching Assistant, usually a grad student in the relevant discipline.

 Tenth Week: The final week of classes each quarter with no classes on Thursday or Friday (see Reading Period).

 “That Kid”: Popular epithet used to describe that really annoying kid in one of your classes who talks way too much, generally using every $5 word imaginable along the way (mostly apparent in core/general education classes).

 Twitter: For those with too many interesting thoughts to rely on Facebook status updates alone.
 A great guerrilla tool to get the word out about your events, or even to remind your group members about upcoming obligations.

 UCID: University of Chicago ID Card aka UChicago Card.
 This is your plastic ticket to innumerable services on campus.
-It: is your dorm and (sometimes) dorm room key, contains your meal plan and maroon dollars, gets you into buildings after hours, gets you on the UChicago CTA buses for free, holds your printing money for library printers, and, perhaps most importantly, gets you into the Reg and Ratner.
+It: is your dorm and (sometimes) dorm room key, contains your meal plan and maroon dollars, gets you into buildings after hours, gets you on the UChicago Shuttles, holds your printing money for library printers, and, perhaps most importantly, gets you into the Reg and Ratner.

 UCIHP: UChicago Careers in Health Professions; the folks in Harper West Tower who, along with your adviser and Career Advancement, will help you prepare for post-graduate endeavors in the health professions.

 UCPD: University of Chicago Police Department.
 Our police force on campus.
 They maintain a friendly presence on campus and sponsor the Umbrella Service, a late-night transportation tool.

 UCSC: University Community Service Center; organizes the pre-orientation program Chicago Bound and quarterly Days of Service as well as variety of community service programs around the University and Chicago.